 The City will identify funding sources to implement the Affordable Housing Fee Reduction Program to reduce impact fees for affordable housing developments.
-The City will prioritize providing funding to affordable housing developments in highest resource areas or developments that include permanent supportive housing in any part of the city.
+The City will prioritize providing funding to affordable housing developments in highest resource areas or developments that include permanent supportive housing, accessible units for seniors or persons with disabilities, and/or larger bedroom sizes to accommodate large households in any part of the city.
+The City will continue to provide fee deferrals to all residential developments until occupancy and expand the program to defer all City-controlled fees for deed-restricted affordable housing units until occupancy.
 [Source: New Program]